swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 ### End a test after it has already started

-If a test has already started running and you determine it cannot complete and should end early without failing, use ``Test/cancel(_:sourceLocation:)`` to cancel the test:
+If a test is running and you determine it cannot complete and should end early without failing, use ``Test/cancel(_:sourceLocation:)`` to cancel the test:

 ```swift
 @Test("Can make sundaes")